 A copy of the Drug and Alcohol Education Policy will be distributed on an annual basis to each employee and student of the University.
-A distribution to all enrolled students will occur as a part of the registration process.
-The distribution to University employees will be administered by the University Personnel Office.
+The distribution to all enrolled students will occur as a part of the registration process.
+The University Personnel Office will administer the distribution to University employees.

-The Chancellor of the University shall ensure on a biennial basis that this policy is reviewed to assess its effectiveness and consistency of application of sanctions, and to determine the necessity for modification.
+The Chancellor of the University shall insure on a biennial basis that this policy is reviewed for purposes of assessing its effectiveness, consistency of application of sanctions and to determine the necessity for modification.
 This review shall be conducted by October 15 of every other year, beginning in 1992.